harleengrewal2007/Induction/README.md

 ਓਹ ਦਿਨੇ ਰਾਤ ਪਏ ਵਹਿੰਦੇ ।"

 These lines painted the image of restless yearning—those who have once tasted the pull of deep longing, of true love, of purpose, cannot rest.
 Their minds and souls, like ever-flowing streams, continue to move—seeking, thinking, questioning.
-Dr. Singh beautifully tied this to the essence of science itself, saying, “Science begins with wonder—with the desire to know.”
+He beautifully tied this to the essence of science itself, saying, “Science begins with wonder—with the desire to know.”
 In that moment, learning became more than curriculum—it became a journey of the spirit.

 Dr. Jaswinder Singh continued to inspire with the message that life is a once-in-a-lifetime gift—and must be lived with purpose and learning at its core.
 Emphasizing that true success lies in learning, not just studying, he encouraged students to pursue knowledge with sincerity and curiosity.